 My cookbook, The Poetical Pursuit of Food: Japanese Recipes for American Cooks was published by Potter in 1982.

-For more than 20 years, I worked in the film industry as a film buyer and consultant for major Japanese film distributors acquiring hundreds of films, including box office hits like Lord of the Rings and cool indie films like Reservoir Dogs or delicious films like Like Water for Chocolate.
+For more than 20 years, I worked in the film industry as a film buyer and consultant for major Japanese film distributors acquiring hundreds of films.
 I produced “Blindness,” – a film directed by Fernando Meireilles (City of God, Constant Gardner).
 Currently, I am working on a film about the French chef Bernard Loiseau, which will be adapted from the non-fiction book titled, Life and Death in Haute Cuisine by Rudolph Chelminski.

 I have contributed articles to the Los Angeles Times food section for more than 10 years; my food stories, recipes and memoirs about food have also appeared in the Chicago tribune, San Francisco Chronicle, Saveur, Zester Daily and Bungei Shunju (a Japanese literary magazine).

-I have taught cooking classes and done pop up events at locations such as Cooks County, Cortez , Garden Foundation, Bread bar, WSU, USC, UCLA, JANM in Los Angeles, and at the San Francisco Cooking School, JCCCNC, and Bar Tartine in San Francisco, and Shed in Sonoma, etc. I also was invited by a Chicago based designer- Skyline Design to do a soba workshop for designers, architects, and chefs.
+I have taught cooking classes and done pop up events at locations such as Cooks County, Cortez, Garden Foundation, Bread bar, USC, UCLA, JANM in Los Angeles, and at CUESA, the San Francisco Cooking School, JCCCNC, and Bar Tartine in San Francisco, and Shed in Sonoma, as well as at WSU Kneading Conferences in Mt.
+Vernon and Tacoma, JCCCW, Lark, and the Pantry at Delancey, etc. I also was invited by a Chicago based designer- Skyline Design to do a soba workshop for designers, architects, and chefs.

 One of my passion projects is the Southern California Heritage Grain project.
-I am working with Alex Weiser of Weiser Farms and Jon Hammond of Linda Vista Ranch in Tehachapi, Grist and Toll, and the Los Angeles Bread Bakers (LABB) to grow heirloom grains and create a sustainable community grain hub in this region.
-The project is supported with a seed grant from Anson Mills.
+With a seed grant from Anson Mills, I am working with farmers in the Santa Barbara and Kern Counties, bakers and chefs to grow heirloom grains and create a sustainable community grain hub in this region.